HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/api.md

 ## Getting information on a Skill's exported API

-The Mycroft CLI has an `:api` command for exploring Skill APIs.
+The Chatterbox CLI has an `:api` command for exploring Skill APIs.

 ```text
 :api robber-lang.forslund